 Normally, I do some recipe development before writing and shooting a recipe because the recipes are rarely perfect the first time around.
 Well, these date nut bars were perfect the first time around.
 I tested different nut combinations to find the best one, and it turns out each nut combination had its own unique flavor.
 So, I've included all nut combinations in this post (with tons of photos).

-My first date bar was a larabar, which is a common well known package date bar in the US.
-I used to eat them all of the time especially while I was pregnant.
-Now that we live in Abu Dhabi, I can’t seem to find larabars anywhere.
-Abu Dhabi has an extraordinary selection of dried dates, so I thought why not make my own.
+My first date bar was a Larabar, which is a common well-known package date bar in the US.
+I used to eat them all of the time, especially while I was pregnant.
+Now that we live in Abu Dhabi, I can't seem to find Larabars anywhere.
+Abu Dhabi has an extraordinary selection of dried dates, so I thought why not make my own homemade Larabar.

 And I'm so glad that I did because they are better than a Larabar.
 I think that's because the dates I use taste more like caramel and the flaked sea salt adds some salty tones.

 - Dates: Medjool and Sukkari dates are my favorites to use for these bars.
 Medjool dates will yield a darker bar color, whereas Sukari dates will yield a more caramel color bar.

 - Nuts: I tested the following nuts: walnuts, pistachios, cashews with macadamia nuts, and hazelnuts with blanched almonds.

 - Sea Salt: I prefer flaked sea salt because the texture goes really well with these date nut bars.

 For some reason, these bars turned out the stickiest of the 4 variations.
 So, I also made these into pistachio date nut balls and rolled them in crushed pistachios.
 Oh my goodness, if I had to describe these in words it would be cookie dough date truffle balls.